scrabbletank/farhome-rules/rulesdoc.md

 In addition to the spells you normally prepare, you may prepare Divine spells equal to your Charisma score.

 #### Brutal Strikes
-*Requires 3 Strength, 3th Level*
+*Requires 3 strength, 3th Level*

 When you critical with an attack, add an extra wound die.

 #### Burst of Speed
 *Requires proficiency in Athletics*

-With a running start you can easily jump up to your Strength score in tiles, or half that from a standstill.
+With a running start you can easily jump up to your strength score in tiles, or half that from a standstill.
 When taking the sprint action you can spend 1 more AP to add your Athletics proficiency to your sprint speed instead of your Dexterity.

 #### Charmer
 *Requires proficiency in Conversation*